Naj Tunich: Rediscovery

-According to the UNESCO summary, the caves were discovered by a Q'eqchi' Maya Native, a hunter named Bernabé Poin mid 1979 while hunting peccary with his dogs.
+According to the UNESCO summary, the caves were discovered by a Q'eqchi' Maya Native, a hunter named Bernabé Pop mid 1979 while hunting peccary with his dogs.
 Bernabe and his father Emilio explored the cave and revealed its existence to an American, Mike Devine, who lived in the area; Devine then guided some people into the site.
 Later, topographic surveys were completed by James Brady.

 The first academic visitation to the site was made by Pierre Ventur in 1980.
 Archaeological exploration commenced in 1981.
 Explorers included teams from the Institute of Anthropology and History and, in 1981, from the National Geographic Society.
 It resulted in a map of the cave's passageways Naj Tunich has been thoroughly mapped and photographed in order to preserve as much of the paintings and hieroglyphs as possible.

 A photographic study was completed in 1988 by Andrea Joyce Stone.
 Her work was published as Images from the Underworld: Naj Tunich and the Tradition of Maya Cave Painting by the University of Texas Press (ISBN 029272652X).
 The book included 199 monochrome photos, 296 line drawings and 14 maps.

 Stone stated that the cave had been vandalized several times by 1986 and that more serious vandalism occurred in 1989.
 A news item stated that in 1989, unknown persons "scratched, scraped or smeared into oblivion more than 20 of the ... images and hieroglyphic texts".
 The caves were closed to the public but copies of murals were painted in a replica cave; tours of that cave are available from a tour company.